 Your Family, Your Rules

 Remember that what works for one family will not be right for another – communicate well, make a plan, ensure you are getting all the help you are entitled to, and think creatively to ensure the family finances are in good shape to help keep your marriage strong.
+Learn to embrace one marriage, one income.

 Article provided by: Jackie Edwards, Freelance Contributor